In-office testing

 Fast, structured, hands-on

-You complete the InBody; our team ensures a quality reading, prints or saves your results, and reviews the basics with you — what each section means and how to read your printout.
+You complete the InBody; our team ensures a quality reading, prints or saves your results, then guides you through roughly 15 minutes of in-depth review—explaining your test results clearly and what each section of the printout means.
 This tier focuses on accuracy and education, not prescribing or changing medications.
+If you need a clinician discussion, you can schedule an appointment with your doctor or NP to go deeper on your results.

 Tier 2 — Clinician interpretation